NewGaea/proto-gramurn/grammar/phonology.md

 Any vowel may be long (even if unstressed), noted by being written twice or a macron over the vowel, as in /ā/ /ē/ /ī/ /ū/, such vowels have a length of two mora.

+/e/ is not phonetic in Proto-Gramurn, instead it replaces /i/ and /u/ in unstressed syllables

 Diphthongs: /ai/, /ia/, /iu/, /ui/, /au/, /ua/

-/e/ is not phonemic in Proto-Gramurn, instead it replaces /i/ and /u/ in unstressed syllables

-Diphthongs are inherently long, hower the second vowel of a diphthong may be long, creating a three mora vowel.
+Diphthongs are inherently long, however the second vowel of a diphthong may be long, creating a three mora vowel.